eighthnote/frontend/README.md

 4. Push to the branch (git push origin branchname).
 5. Create a new Pull Request.

 (In the future, we hope to add a Plans route, which will include the ability to make a plan with your friend from their profile page, take you to a calendar to schedule the event, then notify your friend of the pending arrangement.
-Much of that will depend on what life throws at us after this class is complete!)
+Much of this will depend on what life throws at us after class is complete!)

 ## HELP!